osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

                   └───────┬───────┘
                           │
                           ▼
-                  ┌───────────────┐
+                  ┌────────────────┐
                   │ ACCESS DECISION│
-                  └───────────────┘
+                  └────────────────┘
 ```

 ---

 ## 13. Final Principle

-Conditional Access should be designed as a coordinated security architecture rather than a collection of unrelated policies.
+Conditional Access should be designed as a coordinated security architecture rather than as a collection of unrelated policies.

 The organization should continuously evaluate: